 According to Luhmann . . . the basic units of a legal system are neither, as lawyers are used to describing them, legal norms, nor, as sociologists define them, actors and organizations — law is a system of communications.
 However, legal autopoiesis is brought about only if an emergent element of the legal system is created: the legal act.
 Legal acts are those communicative events that change legal structures.
 Here we find the basic circularity that defines the legal system: the circular relationship between legal acts and legal norms.
 (4)

 Systems create their own elements–in this case the legal act; they don’t create outputs.
-To speak of systems transforming inputs into outputs is misleading.
+Thus, to speak of systems transforming inputs into outputs is misleading.
 In “Closure and Openness: On Reality in the World of Law,” Luhmann wrote

 [S]tructures of the system can be built up only by operations of the system.
 This too must take place in such a way as to be compatible with the system’s autopoiesis; in the case of social systems, for instance, with communication.
 There is accordingly no input and no output of structures or operations of the system, and at this level, there are no exchange relationships with the environment.
 All structures are operationally self-specified structures of the system, which orient its operation to these structures.
 In this respect, too, the system is a recursively closed system.
 As presumably no one who accepts the distinction between system and environment will deny, it cannot operate outside its boundaries, in its environment, as an observer can see them, cannot be actualized as operations of the system.(Teubner (Ed.), Autopoietic Law: A New Approach to Law and Society, 1988. p.
 337)